mrpirated/Musafir/README.md

 ### For Passenger

 If a Passenger is new to the app, he will first have to signup and submit various information asked in the Signup Form.
 Else he will have to log in to his account.
 After logging in, the home page will open.
 The home page consists of various buttons labelled accordingly.
-The Passenger can click any of them to perform respective task.
-Below are various tasks that a passenger can perform:
+The Passenger can click any of them to perform respective task.<!-- Below are various tasks that a passenger can perform:-->

 ### For Admin

 An admin will have to log in first by running the 'LoginAdmin.java' file inside the 'Musafir' folder.
-After logging in, he will be redirected to Admin Home Page, where he can perform the various tasks accordingly.
-Below are various tasks that an admin can perform:
+After logging in, he will be redirected to Admin Home Page, where he can perform the various tasks accordingly. <!--Below are various tasks that an admin can perform:-->

 <!-- MUSAFIR DATABASE